vaibhavpandeyvpz/phlash/README.md

 $flash = new Phlash\ArrayFlash();

 /**
- * @desc These will available in current request
+ * @desc These will be available in current request
  */
 $flash->flashNow('danger', 'Error #1');
 $flash->flashNow('danger', 'Error #2');

 /**
- * @desc These will available in next request
+ * @desc These will be available in next request
  */
 $flash->flashLater('success', 'Success #3');
 $flash->flashLater('success', 'Success #4');